Logarithmic $\bf{\partial\bar\partial}$-lemma and several geometric applications (with an Appendix joint with Sheng Rao): Applications

+the so-called \emph{space of logarithmic Beltrami differentials}.
+This space consists of sections $\varphi$ satisfying the integrability condition

-\begin{definition} We say that a pair $(X, D)$ has \textit{unobstructed locally trivial deformations} if its Kuranishi space is smooth, meaning that it admits a Kuranishi family over a smooth base (i.e., $S$ is a complex manifold). \end{definition}
+\begin{definition} We say that a pair $(X, D)$ has \textit{unobstructed locally trivial deformations} if its Kuranishi space $B$, that is, the base of the Kuranishi family $\mathscr K$, is smooth.
+In this case, $B$ can be identified with a sufficiently small open neighborhood of the origin in the $\mathbb{C}$-vector space $H^1(X,T_X^1(-\log D))$. \end{definition}